Unknown807/Interactive-UK-Covid-Data/README.md

 # Interactive-UK-Covid-Data

+Check it out on <a href="https://unknown807.shinyapps.io/covidrproj/">Shiny Apps</a>.
+Data currently being used is demo data and will only go up to the 09/07/2021.

 ## Description

 This project uses R and the UK Government's <a href="https://coronavirus.data.gov.uk/details/developers-guide">Covid API</a> to create an interactive map showing daily cases and cumulative deaths across all of  the local authorities in the UK.
 Additionally showing a few charts which compare and visualise data in different ways.
 For example, comparing the cumulative deaths to net household income (since 2018) for each local authority.